ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 1. Install MySQL (and optionally phpMyAdmin) on your Ubuntu droplet labelled **BACKEND** and configure an appropriate username and database for your application.
 You should also enable SSL/TLS encryption on connections to the server if it is not already enabled in MySQL (this should be enabled by default in Ubuntu 20.04).
 When creating the user account in MySQL, make sure it is set to log in from the private network IP address of **FRONTEND**.
 {{% notice tip %}}
 _You may need to configure MySQL to listen on an external network interface.
 Make sure you use the private network IP address only - it should not be listening on all network interfaces.
-In addition, you will also have to open ports on the firewall, and you should restrict access to those ports to only allow connections from the private network IP address of **FRONTEND**, just like the SSH server in Lab 5.
+In addition, you will also have to open ports on the firewall, and you should restrict access to those ports to only allow connections from the private network IP address of **FRONTEND**.
 Points will be deducted for having a MySQL server open to the internet! --Russ_
 {{% /notice %}}
 2. Install Apache and configure a new virtual host in Apache for your web application on **FRONTEND**.
 Also, add an appropriate A record to your domain name created in Lab 5 for this virtual host.
 You may shut down any Docker containers from Lab 5 that interfere with this configuration.
 3. Install your web application on your Ubuntu droplet labelled **FRONTEND** following the application's installation instructions.
 When configuring the database for your application, you should have it use the MySQL database on **BACKEND** via the private network IP address.